nanoporetech/dorado/documentation/CustomPrimers.md

 * Immediately following the record name must be a space, followed by either `type=adapter` or `type=primer`.
 * Following the type designator, you can have an additional space, followed by `kits=[kit1],[kit2],[kit3][etc...]`.

 The `_front` and `_rear` part of the record name tells dorado how to search for the sequence.
 In the case of adapters, dorado will look for the `front` sequence near the beginning of the read, and for the `rear` sequence near the end of the read.
-For primers, dorado also look for the `front` and `rear` sequences at the beginning and end of the read, just as with adapters, but it will also look for the reverse-complement of the `rear` sequence near the beginning of the read, and for the reverse-complement of the `front` sequence near the end of the read.
+For primers things work a bit differently.
+Dorado will look for the `front` sequence near the beginning of the read, and the reverse-complement of the `rear` sequence near the end of the read.
+It will also look for the `rear` sequence near the beginning of the read, and the reverse-complement of the `front` sequence near the end of the read.
+This allows dorado to infer whether the forward or reverse strand has been sequenced.
+If dorado is able to infer this from the primers, then the BAM tag `TS` will be used to record this, using `+` for forward reads and `-` for reverse reads.
+If the sense cannot be inferred, the `TS` tag is not written.

 The `type` designator is required to designate whether the sequence in an adapter or a primer sequence, so that dorado knows how it should be used.